Frank 'Ducky' J. Dalessio

+Ducky had been employed by Robertshaw for many years and delivered newspapers for the Indiana Gazette for 50 years.

-Ducky served in the U.S. Navy during the Korean War.
-He was a lifetime member of the Plumville District Volunteer Fire Department and was a member of the Shannock Valley VFW Post 6555.
-Ducky enjoyed watching sports, crossword puzzles, playing bingo and softball, fishing, and hunting.
-He especially enjoyed spending time at the family camp.
+He served in the U.S. Navy during the Korean War.
+Ducky was a lifetime member of the Plumville District Volunteer Fire Department and was a member of the Shannock Valley VFW Post 6555.
+He enjoyed watching sports, crossword puzzles, playing bingo and softball, fishing, and hunting but especially enjoyed spending time at the family camp.

 He was preceded in death by his parents; brothers Samuel “Muck” and Joe Dalessio; and sisters Clotilda “Pitty” Crispen and Virginia Work.

-Visitation will be Monday, May 22, 2023, from 11 a.m. to 1 p.m. at Carson/Boyer Funeral Home Inc., Rural Valley.
-Funeral Mass will be 1 p.m. from St. Mary, Mother of God Church, Yatesboro.
+Visitation will be Monday, May 22, 2023, 11 a.m. to 1 p.m. at Carson/Boyer Funeral Home Inc., Rural Valley.
+A funeral Mass will be held at 1 p.m. from St. Mary, Mother of God Church, Yatesboro.

 Burial will take place in the Sacred Heart Cemetery.